CSE6242TEAM135/Nosleep-Recommender-System/README.md

 •	Wordcloud <br/>
 •	Plotly <br/>

-### To install the software use this syntax : python3 -m  pip install --user plotly
+### To install any Python library use this syntax : python3 -m  pip install --user plotly
 In addition, AWS CLI must be installed and configured with appropriate Access keys , which will allow to communicate to DynamoDB

 ### To install the software, <br/> log into EC2 and run this command